mhmzdev/draftwing/assets/prompt.md

   ]
 }
 ```
+2. Use the tool `save_draft` to post the draft via API to user's dev.to profile.
-2. Completed: Draft responded will be displayed to the user in UI
+3. Completed: Draft responded will be displayed to the user in UI

 ## Important Guidelines